Continuity of the bending map: Introduction

 A complete hyperbolic metric $\sigma$ on $int(M)$ is said to be {\em convex cocompact} if $N(\sigma)$ is compact.
 If $\sigma$ is convex cocompact, then ${\cal QD}(\sigma)$ is the set of convex cocompact metrics on $int(M)$.
 In this case, the continuity of $b:{\cal QD}(\sigma)\rightarrow {\cal ML}(\partial M)$ has been proved in \cite{kes} and its image has been described in \cite{meister1} and \cite{espoir}.
 A complete hyperbolic metric $\sigma$ on $int(M)$ is said to be {\em geometrically finite} if $N(\sigma)$ has finite volume.
-When $\sigma$ is a geometrically finite metric, ${\cal QD}(\sigma)$ is the set of geometrically finite having the same parabolic subgroups as $\sigma$.
+When $\sigma$ is a geometrically finite metric, ${\cal QD}(\sigma)$ is the set of geometrically finite metrics having the same parabolic subgroups as $\sigma$.
 In the present paper, we are addressing the question of the continuity of the bending map on the whole set of geometrically finite metrics.
 In particular, we are interested in sequence converging to a limit with some new parabolics.\\

-Since we want to consider metric which do not have the same parabolic subgroups, we have to allow deformations which are not quasi-isometric.
-We will consider the set isotopy classes of hyperbolic metric on the interior of $M$.
+Since we want to consider metrics which do not have the same parabolic subgroups, we have to allow deformations which are not quasi-isometric.
+We will consider the set of isotopy classes of hyperbolic metrics on the interior of $M$.
 Two metrics $\sigma_1$ and $\sigma_2$ are identified if there exists a diffeomorphism $f : M\rightarrow M$ isotopic to the identity such that $\sigma_1=f^*\sigma_2$.
 We will consider the set ${\cal GF}(M)$ of isotopy classes of geometrically finite hyperbolic metrics which are not fuchsian.
-We will topologize ${\cal GF}(M)$ in the following way.
+We will topologise ${\cal GF}(M)$ in the following way.
 Let us choose a point $x$ in $int(M)$.
-A metric $\sigma_2$ lies in a $(k,r)$-neighborhood of $\sigma_1$ if there exists a diffeomorphism $g:M\rightarrow M$ isotopic to the identity such that the restriction of $g$ to the ball $B(x,r)\subset (M,\sigma_1)$ is a $k$-quasi-isometry into its image in $(M,\sigma_2)$.
-We obtain a basis of neighborhoods of $\sigma_1$ by letting $k$ tend to $1$ and $r$ tend to $+\infty$.
+A metric $\sigma_2$ lies in a $(k,r)$-neighbourhood of $\sigma_1$ if there exists a diffeomorphism $g:M\rightarrow M$ isotopic to the identity such that the restriction of $g$ to the ball $B(x,r)\subset (M,\sigma_1)$ is a $k$-quasi-isometry into its image in $(M,\sigma_2)$.
+We obtain a basis of neighbourhoods of $\sigma_1$ by letting $k$ tend to $1$ and $r$ tend to $+\infty$.
 The topology defined in this way does not depend on the choice of the point $x$.
-For a metric $\sigma\in{\cal GF}(M)$, ${\cal QF}(\sigma)$ can be viewed as a subset of ${\cal GF}(M)$.
-The topology of ${\cal QF}(\sigma)$ considered as a subset of ${\cal GF}(M)$ coincides with the topology given by quasi-isometric deformations\\
+For a metric $\sigma\in{\cal GF}(M)$, ${\cal QD}(\sigma)$ can be viewed as a subset of ${\cal GF}(M)$.
+The topology of ${\cal QD}(\sigma)$ considered as a subset of ${\cal GF}(M)$ coincides with the topology given by quasi-isometric deformations\\

 The bending map $b_{\cal GF}(M):{\cal GF}(M)\rightarrow {\cal ML}(\partial M)$ maps an isotopy class of geometrically finite metrics to its bending measured geodesic lamination.
 The image of $b_{\cal GF}$ has been described in \cite{meister1} and \cite{espoir}, it is the set ${\cal P}(M)$ of measured geodesic laminations satisfying the following conditions: \begin{description} \item - a) no closed leaf of $\lambda$ has a weight greater than $\pi$; \item - $b)$ $\exists\eta>0$ such that, for any essential annulus $E$, $i(\partial E,\lambda)\geq\eta$; \item - c) $i(\lambda,\partial D)>2\pi$ for any essential disc $D$. \end{description}